estebanpw/TYMA-2021/README.md

 # TYMA-2020

-A repository containing several programs, methods and utilities for performing sequence comparison.
+Code, data and programs for TYMA exercises.

 ## Use